pietrovisaggio/pietrovisaggio.github.io/about.markdown

 ---
-layout: default
+layout: default          # use the same layout you use on the homepage
-title: "Pietro Visaggio"
+title: "About Me"
-permalink: /
+permalink: /about/
-description: "PhD Candidate in Economics"
+description: "I am a PhD candidate in Economics at Boston College.
+My main research fields are empirical Industrial Organization and Energy Economics."
 ---

 <img